On graded $\mathbb{E}_{\infty}$-rings and projective schemes in spectral algebraic geometry: Introduction

+We think of a graded ring spectrum as a sequence of spectra.
+We consider a functor from $\Z $ to the $\infty$-category of spectra and the symmetric monoidal structure on those functors, which is inspired by the following study of $\mathcal{D}$-spectra.

-Mandell, May, Schwede and Shipley defined the symmetric monoidal structure on the category of $\mathcal{D}$-spectra in \cite{MMSS}, which is given by the Day convolution (cf. \cite[Definition 1.9, Definition 21.4]{MMSS}) introduced at first in \cite{D}.
-The theory of $\mathcal{D}$-spectra can be applied to the category of $\Z$-indexed spectra.
-Recall that the symmetric monoidal structure is given by the coend
+Mandell, May, Schwede and Shipley have defined a $\mathcal{D}$-spectrum and the monoidal structure on the category of $\mathcal{D}$-spectra in \cite{MMSS} which is given by the Day convolution (cf. \cite{MMSS}*{Definition 1.9, 21.4}) introduced at first in \cite{D}.
+We will consider the special case that $\mathcal{D} = \Z$ in the theory of $\mathcal{D}$-spectra.
+It is the category of $\Z$-indexed spectra.
+Recall that the monoidal structure is given by the coend

 and the inner hom $[X, \, Y]_{\hat\otimes}$ by the end

 for $\Z$-indexed spectra $X$ and $Y$.